Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The town was very quiet as Spanish towns always are in the late afternoon at siesta time.
 The sun was high, as was the wind and I was eager to see what this place wanted to show me, as no other place could!

-There is a brand-new 0.0 kilometer waymark, shown below right, that still has the distance plaque in it!
+There is a brand-new 0.0 kilometer waymark, also shown in the photos below, that still has the distance plaque in it!
 Hopefully no one will steal it anytime soon.

 You can peer into the sanctuary from the outside doors, but most likely you will not be able to enter.